LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/index.md

 This [LSSw portal](https://lssw.io) is dedicated to supporting communication and community building toward the sustainable development and delivery of *Leadership Scientific Software*.

 ## A Working Definition of Leadership Scientific Software
-We define Leadership Scientific Software to be libraries, tools and environments that contribute to scientific discovery and insight in new and emerging computing environments.
-The focus of these capabilities is to push the boundary of feasibility, enabling larger scale, higher fidelity and greater integration of advanced computing ecosystems.
+We define Leadership Scientific Software to be libraries, tools and environments that contribute to scientific discovery and insight in new and emerging computing environments, including supercomputers, large-scale scientific instruments, sensors, and more.
+[More Details](LeadershipDefinition.md)

 ## Join the Conversation
 We are providing several venues for people interested in learning about and contributing to the LSSw conversation.
 Please use the following links to connect with this community: